hajschroeder/animal_shelter_api/README.md

 ## Description

 This is an independant project for the coding school Epicodus.
 It is an API for a hypothetical animal shelter.
+It includes pagination so that when called the API does not return the entire inventory of animals in the shelter.
+This was achieved by using the `will_paginate` gem, and the index within the application_controller.rb file was adjusted to only allow five results per page.

 ## Setup/Installation
 _Note, this will require your local device to have Ruby installed as well as PostgreSQL.
 Postman will be required for submitting requests to the API_